yoonlight/APCGAN-AttuNet/README.md

 In augmentation folder:

-random_crop.py : random crop is used as a traditional image augmentation method and the images produced will be stored in augmentation/results/random_crop
+- random_crop.py : random crop is used as a traditional image augmentation method and the images produced will be stored in augmentation/results/random_crop

-DCGAN.py : use DCGAN method to generate real-like images which will be stored in augmentation/results/DCGAN
+- DCGAN.py : use DCGAN method to generate real-like images which will be stored in augmentation/results/DCGAN

-APCGAN.ipynb : use DCGAN method to generate real-like images which will be stored in augmentation/results/APCGAN
+- APCGAN.ipynb : use DCGAN method to generate real-like images which will be stored in augmentation/results/APCGAN

-After get the generated images, annotate these images
+After get the generated images, annotate these images manually. and then put them into the training_images floders to eb used for deep-learning training.

-### Third,
+### Third, training different deep learning methods on the datasets.

 3. Deep Learning: